HectorMG02/Sentisis-Challenge/README.md

         (ok) 4- When hitting the unit selector buttons, the number of objects should get updated.

-        5- When refreshing, the data are retained (the number of objects ordered is not reset).
+        (ok) 5- When refreshing, the data are retained (the number of objects ordered is not reset).

 - Show a modal window when clicking each object row.